Deploying apps

 - Run the following in the command line to create the network policy:

-cf add-network-policy PUBLIC_APPNAME --destination-app PRIVATE_APPNAME --protocol tcp --port 8080
+cf add-network-policy PUBLIC_APPNAME PRIVATE_APPNAME --protocol tcp --port 8080

 Data security classification